-But Meghalaya, which literally means ‘abode of clouds’ in Sanskrit, and is home to over 17 rivers is a paradise waiting to be explored.
-The state is made up of three main regions – the Khasi, Jaintia and the Garo Hills.
-These names are synonymous to the tribes that occupy the region.
+But Meghalaya, which literally means ‘abode of clouds in Sanskrit, and is home to over 17 rivers is a paradise waiting to be explored.
+The state is made up of three main regions – the Khasi, Jaintia, and the Garo Hills.
+These names are synonymous with the tribes that occupy the region.

 To many of us, Shillong is the city of music lovers that hosts a lot of desi gigs and international acts.
 But music apart, this city – perched atop a plateau and surrounded by the magical Khasi hills, has a lot many places of interest that are part modern and part traditional.
 Some of them are: